Get News & Updates Directly To Your Inbox

 Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

 Quickly, AIDS awareness became critical to our health education as we learned that the disease existed and how it spread.

 While we have learned a lot about AIDS over the past four decades, World AIDS Day is a time to reflect on the disease and how much it has shaped our culture in the last generation.
 Every Dec.
 1, we take a look at what we know about AIDS — what causes it and how to prevent it.

 AIDS is caused by the Human Immunodeficiency Virus (HIV).

-When you contract HIV, it attacks your body’s immune system, destroying the blood cells that help you fight off infection.
-If HIV destroys enough of these cells, known as CD4 or T-cells, you are diagnosed with AIDS.
+HIV attacks the body’s immune system, destroying the blood cells that help fight off infection.
+If HIV destroys enough of these cells, known as CD4 or T-cells, it can trigger AIDS.

-People with HIV may also experience the following:
+People with HIV may also experience one or more of these symptoms:

 Still have questions?
 Ask us here for more information.